csc-training/hpc-python/docs/mooc/using-compiled-code/creating-cython-modules.md

     return result
 ~~~

-The module would then be used from other Python code for example as:
+The module would then be used from some other Python code for example as:

 ~~~python
 from my_module import add